kkalouli/RQueT/README.md

 - the best lexicalized model trained on the bigrams and trigrams of the surface forms and the POS tags of the question, of the first context-before and of the first context-after (found within the folder *models*)

 ## Scripts
 In the folder *scripts* you can find the main notebooks used for the fine-tuning of the BERT models and the training of the further classifiers.
 The notebook *Question_Type_Identification_Fine-tuning_BERT* can be used to reproduce our fine-tuning of the BERT models.
-You will also need the training and test set we make available in this repository.
+You will also need the training and test set that our corpus creation script makes available.
 Our fine-tuned models can be downloaded from the above links.
 The embeddings we extracted from each of these models (the CLS embedding of the 11th layer) can be found in the folder *fine-tuned_bert_embeddings*.
 These embeddings files are also necessary to run the other notebook we make available *Question_Type_Identification_Training_Classifiers*.
 This notebook also uses the files found in the folder *simple_features_annotations*.
+The folder *scripts* also contains the script used for the creation of the corpus from its source files.

 ## Contact